Intézeti szeminárium

 24 April (Thursday) 15:00, Gróh auditory (062)

-Institute of Biohemistry, ETH Zürich, Switzerland
+Institute of Biochemistry, ETH Zürich, Switzerland

-From SARS-CoV-2 membrane proteins to protein-RNA phase separation – how can we use multi-faceted bioNMR spectroscopy as a Swiss-knife?
+From SARS-CoV-2 membrane proteins to protein-RNA phase separation – how can we use multi-faceted bioNMR spectroscopy as a Swiss knife?

 BioNMR spectroscopy is a powerful and versatile tool for exploring the structure, dynamics, and interactions of biomolecules.
 In this talk, I will illustrate its broad applications through recent studies on viral membrane proteins and biomolecular phase separation.